Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_client_applications/managing_non-titanium_client_applications_in_dashboard.md

 To register an APS SDK application for services:

 1. Sign in to the [Amplify Platform](https://platform.axway.com/).
-2. Click Dashboard from the _Services Links_ menu.
+2. Click Dashboard from the _Service Links_ menu.
 3. Click the **Actions** (**...**) menu in the upper right.
 4. Click **Register App for Services** to open the _Register App for Services_ form.
 5. Enter the **Name** of the application.